 Maybe.
 This question comes up often and the answer involves state nepotism law.
-First, state nepotism law states that a city cannot hire an individual who is related within a prohibited degree to the final hiring authority, which is often the city council.
-The prohibited degree is within three degrees by blood or two degrees by marriage.
-Employing someone who is related within the prohibited degree is not allowed even if the related councilmember abstains.
+First, state nepotism law states that a city cannot hire an individual who is related within a prohibited degree to the final hiring authority, which is often the city council.6 The prohibited degree is within three degrees by blood or two degrees by marriage.7 Employing someone who is related within the prohibited degree is not allowed even if the related councilmember abstains.
 However, sometimes having a related employee is acceptable under the nepotism statute.
-For example, if your city has less than 200 in population then nepotism law does not apply to your city.
-Another reason why it is permissible is when the individual had been working for the city a certain amount of time before the related councilmember is appointed or elected to office.
-For more information please see the Attorney General's Handbook on nepotism at http://www.oag.state.tx.us/AG Publications/pdfs/nepotism easy.pdf.
-A home rule charter, city ordinance, or other city policy can be more restrictive than state law.
+For example, if your city has less than 200 in population then nepotism law does not apply to your city.8 Another reason why it is permissible is when the individual had been working for the city a certain amount of time before the related councilmember is appointed or elected to office.
+A home rule charter. city ordinance, or other city policy regarding nepotism in employment can be more restrictive than state law.